List of the Best Breweries in Sydney NSW

 The name of the game at Slow Lane’s flagship microbrewery in Botany is to brew the best beer.
 This is not a one man show, the brewery has been in the game for about a year, with co-founder Alex Jarman putting up the fort with wife Yvonne and their tertiary schooling.
 They make about a gallon a day, and serve a few taps in their winery-like glass-enclosed bar.
 On the weekends, visitors can sample the latest brews on the go, while still soaking up the atmosphere.

-READ Best Korean BBQ in Sydney
+READ Best Cocktail Bars in Sydney

 As far as microbrews go, there aren’t many that come close to the caliber of the brews produced at Slow Lane’s bottling plant.
 A small tasting room serves up a few specialties, including a few aforementioned lagers and ales – not to mention the occasional bottle of champagne.
 For a taste of old world European elegance, there’s nothing better than a bottle of Slow Lane’s libations.